 Sunday March 19th - Native Fungi of IBSP with Jason Hafstad

 While Ospreys and Piping Plovers bask the spotlight of our attention, other important members of New Jersey's native biodiversity hide in the shadows.
 Fungi are important elements of our natural heritage, and they are all around us.
 Come learn about what kinds of fungi grow at Island Beach State Park.

-The Friends of Island Beach thanks our sponsors for the 2017 events.
-Please support local these local businesses who support the park and the community:
+The Friends of Island Beach thanks our sponsors for the 2022 events.
+Please support these local businesses who support the park and the community: